dineshkori/warehouse-app/README.md

 This application loads inventory and product data from JSON files, calculates available product quantities based on current stock, and allows selling products which updates the inventory accordingly.

-### Assignemt
+### Assignment

 Details of the assignment could be found in link [Assignment.md](Assignment.md)

 ### Assumptions

-- If any one of the article is less to make complete product then product will not be sellable.
+- If any one of the articles is less to make complete product then product will not be sellable.
 - Additional API added to get the available product, as it would be useful for getting sellable product.
 - No Racing conditon was considered during implementation of this solution.
 - Considered "Product name" as input for sell API product instead of Product ID as the Json only had product name.